Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Example DROP statement

-The following example DROP statement is very loosely based on some elements of published privacy statements for public resolvers with additional fields populated to illustrate the full contents of a DROP statement.
+The following example DROP statement is very loosely based on some elements of published privacy statements for some public resolvers, with additional fields populated to illustrate the what the full contents of a DROP statement might look like.
 This should not be interpreted as

 * having been reviewed or approved by any operator in any way
 * having any legal standing or validity at all
 * being complete or exhaustive

-This is a purely hypothetical example of a DROP statement to outline example contents for a public resolver operator providing a simple DNS Privacy service via one IP address and one DoH URI with filtering.
+This is a purely hypothetical example of a DROP statement to outline example contents - in this case for a public resolver operator providing a basic DNS Privacy service via one IP address and one DoH URI with security based filtering.
 It does aim to meet minimal compliance as specified in (#recommendations-for-dns-privacy-services).

 ## Policy